Global Hyperbolicity through the Eyes of the Null Distance: Bi-Lipschitz bounds

-Note that Corollary~\ref{equivthm1} was already announced in \cite[p.\ 7739]{AlBu} with an alternative direct proof.
-The advantage of such a proof is that it does not require the use of temporal functions which, for instance, do not exist in theory of Lorentzian length spaces \cite{BuGH} (while admissible time functions only require local Lipschitz conditions and can still be considered).
-We therefore provide a short alternative proof of Corollary~\ref{equivthm1} in Section~\ref{ssec:altequivtauproof}.
+Note that Corollary~\ref{equivthm1} was already announced in \cite{AlBu}*{p.\ 7739} with an alternative direct proof.
+The advantage of such a proof is that it does not require the use of temporal functions which, for instance, do not exist in theory of Lorentzian length spaces \cite{BuGH} (while weak temporal functions only require local Lipschitz conditions and can still be considered).
+We therefore provide this short alternative proof of Corollary~\ref{equivthm1} in Section~\ref{ssec:altequivtauproof}.

-The question remains how optimal all the results just mentioned are with respect to the class of time functions considered.
-The lower bound in \eqref{LaL} is the standard local anti-Lipschitz assumption on $\tau$ and needed to even obtain a sensible metric space $(M,\hat d_\tau)$ \cite[Thm.\ 4.6]{SoVe}.
+The question remains how optimal all the results just mentioned are with respect to the regularity class of time functions considered.
+The lower bound in \eqref{LaL} is the standard local anti-Lipschitz assumption on $\tau$ and needed to even obtain a sensible metric space $(M,\hat d_\tau)$ \cite{SoVe}*{Thm.\ 4.6}.
 In Section~\ref{ssec:equivcount} we show that the locally Lipschitz assumption (the upper bound in \eqref{LaL}) cannot be dropped either.
-Moreover, we show that even in the best of (noncompact) circumstances, a general global version of our weakest result presented in this section, namely Corollary~\ref{equivthm1}, cannot be expected.
+Besides,the two assumptions together imply that weak temporal functions have a timelike gradient almost everywhere, motivating their name (Section~\ref{ssec:gradient}).
+Moreover, we show that even under the best circumstances, a general global version of our weakest result presented in this section, namely Corollary~\ref{equivthm1}, cannot be expected.
 This implies that also Theorem~\ref{thm:nonsmooth} and Corollary~\ref{cor:differentg} in general do not hold globally.